Santa Maria Lighthouse Museum Cascais

 Home » Blog » beach » Top 10 Cascais Hidden Gems

 Nestled on the sunny coast of Portugal, where the river meets the ocean, Cascais is a blend of royal history, stunning beaches, and vibrant local life.
-Cascais is a wonderful day trip destination from Lisbon, and a great destination for a weekend or even a week’s vacation.
+Cascais is a wonderful way to get off the beaten path from Lisbon, and a great destination for a weekend or even a week’s vacation.
+If you’d enjoy visiting Lisbon and Cascais, consider visiting other great sites such as Evora and the Algarve as well on this 10 day Lisbon itinerary.
 While most flock to its well-known spots, there are plenty of hidden gems in Cascais that offer a unique glimpse into its charm without the crowds.
 Join us as we uncover 10 of the best hidden gems that Cascais has to offer!

 If you don’t have time to read this now, pin it for later!